Fire Services Review

 - Further background

-The Minister announced on 13 November 2015 that the government has agreed to bring urban and rural fire services together into one unified fire services organisation.
-The new organisation will have regional committees that will ensure the particular interests of the regions are taken into account.
-Funding decisions are still to be made.
+The Minister announced on 13 November 2015 that as a result of the Fire Services Review the government would bring urban and rural fire services together into one unified fire services organisation.

 Here’s some background information on

 Further announcements about funding for the new organisation, to be called Fire and Emergency New Zealand, are here: Fire Services Transition